sord-dev/goal-tracker-CRUD/README.md

 This was my first CRUD application so I learnt a lot from the creation of this.

 Firebase is an extremely convienient SDK.
 It allows developers to easily access databases, authentication, storage, hosting and more from one website.
-While this may be the case
+While this may be the case I ran into issues with the daily limit on requests and I believe in order to make a production ready application, it's much better to create this with some other database, for example MongoDB.

 ## Setup